 My Encounter with Energy Vampires

 Some of my past encounters with energy vampires have left me drained for a good part of the day.
-If I was dealing with a king or queen vampire, the aftereffects could spill over to the next day.
+If I was dealing with a vampire king or queen, the aftereffects could spill over to the next day.

 Even some of the teachers would enforce these failing beliefs on the students.
-These teachers were clearly not proud of being part of the school; I believed that some of them were sent to teach at here against their desire.
+These teachers were clearly not proud of being part of the school; some were sent to teach at here against their desires.
 They would sometimes draw comparisons with students in the top schools they used to teach in, lauding those students and indirectly putting us/our school down.